tayuny/Machine-Learning-for-Public-Policy/Machine Learning for Public Policy (PS1)/README.md

 ## Machine Learning for Public Policy HW1

+This purpose of this assignment is to analyze crime patterns and community characteristics in Chicago.

 ### The folder contains files and folders:

     ML_util.py: helper fuctions for the main report